syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Customizing numeric range

-To customize the range of an axis, you can use the **range** property of axis which has options to set the *minimum*, *maximum* and *interval* values.
-By default, nice range will be calculated automatically based on the provided data.
+To customize the range of an axis, you can use the **range** property of axis to set the *minimum*, *maximum* and *interval* values.
+By default, nice range is calculated automatically based on the provided data.

 {% highlight js %}